SergeyPanov/dka-2-mka/README.md

 For example lets have a equivalence class made from states `["3", "2", "1"]`, *the least* state is `"1"`.
 New minimal DFA will have only state `"1"` in the new set of states **Q**.
 As another example lets have a equivalence class `["st_A", "st_B", "st_C"]`. *The least class* represent's the given equivalence class  in minimal DFA will named `"st_A"`.
 # Example
-Lets have an input file with DFA:
+Lets have an input file with DFA: <br>
 `1,2,3,4,5,6` <br>
 `1` <br>
 `1,6` <br>